Questions?

 Interactive Experience

-A 12 hour long multimedia performance art piece exploring questioning our relationship with consent and humanity’s voyeuristic habits.
+A 12 hour long multimedia performance art piece exploring consent, voyeurism, their seemingly antithetical relationship to each other and our relationship as performers to them.

-From 9am to 9pm, THIS IS CONSENSUAL takes place in a bathroom and directly outside of it, a hidden camera tracking the happenings of a day of the bathroom’s existence.
-This camera projects onto a TV screen outside of the bathroom.
-Under the screen is a single sheet of paper with the phrase: THIS IS CONSENSUAL.
-Will you watch?
-Will you take part?
-What will happen when we know THIS IS CONSENSUAL?
+From 10am to 10pm, THIS IS CONSENSUAL. takes place in a bathroom and directly outside of it, hidden cameras tracking performers portraying the happenings of a day of the bathroom’s existence.
+This camera projects outside of the bathroom.
+Under the projection is a single sheet of paper with the phrase: THIS IS CONSENSUAL.

 Project Leads: Mackenzie Mann & Ellie Herr